-Taxes can be difficult to grasp, so we here at Printify have prepared this helpful guide of the most frequently used terminology.
+Taxes can be difficult to grasp, so we've prepared this helpful guide of the most frequently used terminology.
 You may encounter some of these when filling out the resale certificate form.

 Resale certificate – a document that a business may provide to a vendor as proof to avoid paying sales tax if the purchased order is intended for further resale.

 A resale certificate requires a state ID number that usually can be found on the state issued sales tax license/seller's permit.

 Sales tax license/seller’s permit - a license issued by the state government agency that allows the business to collect and remit sales tax within the jurisdiction of the state.